oneapi-src/oneDNN/doc/graph/programming_model/graph_basic_concepts.md

 The output logical tensors can have unknown dimensions during compilation.
-In this case, the compilation procedure should deduce the output shapes according to the input shapes and will return an error if the output shapes cannot deduced determinately.
-The output logical tensors can also have `any` layout type (@ref dnnl::graph::logical_tensor::layout_type::any).
+In this case, the compilation procedure should deduce the output shapes according to the input shapes and will return an error if the output shapes cannot be deduced deterministically.
+The input logical tensors should have either the `strided` or `opaque` layout type (@ref dnnl::graph::logical_tensor::layout_type).
+Additionally, the output logical tensors can have layout type `any`.
 It means that the compilation procedure can choose the optimal layouts for the output tensors.
 Optimal layouts are represented as opaque layout IDs and saved in the corresponding output logical tensors.

 A partition may contains many logical tensors with part of them are internal intermediate results connecting two operations inside the partition.
 The